15 Types of Bees in Missouri

 These tubes can be up to six inches long and are made from mud, leaves, and grasses.
 The boxes will also contain pollen, nectar, honey, and an egg cell, with larvae hatching every few days.

-9. Polyester Bees
+9. Polyester Bee

-These species are specialist pollinators, meaning that the bees only visit one type of flower for feeding and pollination.
+These species are specialist pollinators, meaning the bees only visit one type of flower for feeding and pollination.
 They are usually solitary and often make nests out of mud.

-Polyester Bees, as their name suggests, nest in areas with abundant natural polyester (long stringy bits of plant material).
+Polyester Bees, as their name suggests, nest in areas with abundant natural polyester (long, stringy bits of plant material).

 They have a green-yellowish thorax with dark stripes on the abdomen.
 The legs are yellow to orange and black on the front surface.
-The head has large eyes that face forward to help spot pollen or nectar sources while they fly.
+The head has large eyes that face forward to help spot pollen or nectar sources while they fly

-10. Masked Bees
+10. Masked Bee

 They often nest underground and are essential pollinators for many plant species.